 The RTNN hosts a collaborative REU site that leverages the strength of collaborative research on hybrid materials, specifically hybrid perovskites, together with the integrated nanotechnology tools of the RTNN to provide a state-of-the-art research experience on a timely research topic that has direct and tangible technological applications (e.g. solar cells, lighting, lasers).
 Each year, twelve students conduct research in faculty labs across the three RTNN institutions: the University of North Carolina at Chapel Hill, North Carolina State University, and Duke University.
 The project is led by Professors Jim Cahoon (UNC), David Mitzi (Duke), and Aram Amassian (NC State).

 Hybrid perovskites are exciting materials that enable state-of-the-art technology for solar cells, lighting, lasers and more.
-We are seeking undergraduate applicants to experience novel research on this topic during Summer 2024 under the guidance of renowned faculty at UNC-Chapel Hill, NC State University, and Duke University.
+We are seeking undergraduate applicants to experience novel research on this topic during Summer 2025, pending funding, under the guidance of renowned faculty at UNC-Chapel Hill, NC State University, and Duke University.
 Participating faculty span the departments of Chemistry, Physics, Materials Science, and Applied Science.

-• Selected applicants will receive a $6,000 stipend in addition to assistance with living expenses (housing, food, and travel to the site and REU convocation)
+- Selected applicants will receive a $7,000 stipend (inclusive of a food and transportation stipend) in addition to assistance with living expenses (housing, food, and travel to the site and REU convocation)

 To strengthen inter-institutional relationships, each student partners with a peer working on a complementary project at a different RTNN university.
 Team-building, professional development, and social activities are interwoven into the program schedule.